shefeg/ansible_docker_wp/README.md

 to cut down on server load
 8. Redirect all requests for unknown URLs out of images and back to the root index.php file
-9. Force potentially-malicious files in the /images directory to be served with a text/plain mime type, to prevent them from being executed by the PHP handler

 #### Wordpress host machine security hardening:
 1. Limit ssh access to the machine from outside: